orb-lang/espalier/doc/md/espalier/grammars/date.md

-A useful subset, eventually all, of ISO 8601, is an interesting candidtate for a declarative PEG specification.
+A useful subset, eventually all, of ISO 8601, is an interesting candidtate for a declarative PEG specification\.

-Let's give it a trial run.
+Let's give it a trial run\.

 ```lua
 local Peg = require "espalier/peg"
 ```

 ```lua
 local date_peg = [[
    date  =  yearMonthDayTime